Carli Conklin joined the law faculty at University of Missouri in 2011 and was tenured in 2015.

-Professor Conklin joined the law faculty at University of Missouri in 2011 and was tenured in 2015.
-She was a 2012 recipient of the Missouri Lawyers Weekly Women’s Justice Award, Legal Scholar Category and a 2014 recipient of the University of Missouri School of Law’s Board of Advocates Faculty Achievement Award.
+Professor Conklin’s research interests are in American legal history, with a focus on dispute resolution, legal theory, and rights dialogues in early America.
+She was a 2012 recipient of the Missouri Lawyers Weekly Women’s Justice Award (Legal Scholar category) and the 2016 recipient of the University of Missouri School of Law’s Shook, Hardy, & Bacon, LLC Excellence in Research Award.

 Professor Conklin teaches courses in dispute resolution at the School of Law and courses in early American legal history and intellectual history through the Kinder Institute on Constitutional Democracy and the Honors College.
 She coordinates the Kinder Institute’s Constitutionalism and Democracy Honors College Course Series, Society of Fellows program, and Kinder Scholars D.C. program and supervises the Journal on Constitutional Democracy, a student-edited undergraduate journal that explores political, historical, and philosophical ideas related to constitutional democracy in the United States.